philips-software/terraform-provider-hsdp/docs/guides/functions.md

 > The (optional) Gateway app is very lean and is set up to use no more than 64MB RAM

+> Iron service broker plan names can differ between CF regions so make sure the `iron_plan` you specify is available in the region

 # Defining your first function

 With the above module in place you can continue defining a function: